Medicaid for the Elderly and People with Disabilities Handbook

 Transfer of Assets

-Giving away resources for no compensation or refusing to accept income or reducing income you could get may result in a penalty of non-payment for nursing facility services or ICF/IID facility services or ineligibility for waiver program services or state supported living center services.For income and resources that you transfer, the look-back time may be up to 60 months before you apply for institutionalization or waiver services, depending on the type of resource.
+Giving away things you own for no compensation or refusing to accept income or reducing income you could receive may result in a penalty of non-payment for nursing facility services, ICF/IID facility services, or ineligibility for waiver program services or state supported living center services.For income and resources that you transfer, the look-back time may be up to 60 months before you apply for institutionalization or waiver services, depending on the type of resource.

 Care Cost Responsibility

-If you are eligible for Medicaid in a nursing facility, ICF/IID, IMD (if age 65 or older) or for waiver program services, you may have to pay toward the cost of your care.
-This is referred to as your co-payment.
-From your total income, HHSC deducts a standard personal needs allowance.
+If you are eligible for Medicaid in a nursing facility, ICF/IID facility, IMD (if 65 or older) or for waiver program services, you may have to pay toward the cost of your care.
+This is referred to as your copayment.
+From your total income, there is a deduction for a standard personal needs allowance.
 The amount of this allowance is different for different programs.
-There may also be a deduction for your spouse's living expenses.
-HHSC may also deduct certain medical expenses you pay, such as general health insurance premiums, Medicare premiums/deductibles and coinsurance, certain dental fees, or prescription drug costs.
-HHSC staff will calculate your co-payment and notify you, your case manager and/or your service provider of the amount.
+Certain medical expenses you may pay, such as general health insurance premiums, Medicare premiums/deductibles and coinsurance, certain dental fees or prescription drug costs, may also be deducted.
+HHSC staff will calculate your copayment and notify you, your case manager and/or your service provider of the amount.
 The arrangement for your portion of the payment is between you, your case manager and/or the service provider.
 Medicaid payments for your care will be made directly to the service provider.